Apple just bought a barrier-shattering Sundance film for a record-breaking sum. Now what?

 Apple blew away a half-dozen other distributors, from Netflix to Searchlight to Amazon.
 The total is so high that the $7.5 million by which it broke the previous record — $17.5 million for worldwide rights to the Andy Samberg time-loop comedy “Palm Springs” — is itself enough to buy several promising Sundance movies.

-It was easy for many at Sundance to see why Apple ordered the Brinks truck.
+It was easy for many at Sundance to see why Apple ordered the Brink’s truck.

-“CODA," from the French-American company Vendome Pictures and based on a 2014 French hit, is directed by “Orange Is The New Black” veteran Heder.
+“CODA,” from the French American company Vendôme Pictures and based on a 2014 French hit, is directed by “Orange Is the New Black” veteran Heder.
 It stars a largely deaf cast, including “The Mandalorian” star Troy Kotsur and Oscar winner Marlee Matlin.

 The film, whose dialogue often unfolds in subtitled sign language, offers a new spin on a more familiar Sundance story of lovable outsiders.
 It emphasizes inclusiveness and confronts disability, but lightly, with the family facing challenges but rarely wallowing in self-pity.
 The Variety review called it “enthralling” and an “emotional knockout.”